-- Individuals accepted as seekers need to have an income level sufficient to pay rent or have time and willingness to provide some services, or both.
-For a no-rent situation, a reasonable service exchange would be a maximum of 10 to 12 hours of work, per week. - Individuals with current, untreated substance abuse problems cannot be served by HomeShare.
-Persons in recovery must have two years abstinence that can be substantiated with documentation.
+- Individuals accepted as seekers need to have an income level sufficient to pay rent or have time and willingness to provide some services, or both. - Individuals with current, untreated substance abuse problems cannot be served by HomeShare.
+It is recommended that all persons in recovery have two years abstinence that can be substantiated with documentation.

 - Successful homesharers must have a degree of emotional stability, which allows them to be interested in and involved in the welfare of others.
-This program is not appropriate for someone who may have problems that would create additional stress in a home living arrangement. - Participants should be able to advocate for one's self and assume full responsibility for every step of the HomeShare application process. - HomeShare does not provide home health care.
+This program is not appropriate for someone who may have problems that would create additional stress in a home living arrangement. - Participants should be able to advocate for oneself and assume full responsibility for every step of the HomeShare application process. - HomeShare does not provide home health care.
 If an applicant needs a great deal of personal care or cannot be left unattended this program is not appropriate.
 Homesharers can provide companionship and household help, but it should be expected that seekers will have activities of their own, independent of the home provider. - HomeShare cannot provide emergency housing.
 The process of matching is a careful and somewhat time-consuming one and is not a "quick fix". - It will take time for us to find suitable matches and for applicants to make careful decisions.
-People in need of short-term housing may apply, but many providers prefer a longer term commitment and referral opportunities may be limited. - Persons with convictions for felony or misdemeanor crimes involving bodily injury, assault, elder abuse, sexual offense, possession or distribution of an illegal substance, or theft or damage of of personal property are not eligible for the program.
-We can however, assist people in finding community resources.
+People in need of short-term housing may apply, but many providers prefer a longer-term commitment and referral opportunities may be limited. - Persons with convictions for felony or misdemeanor crimes involving bodily injury, assault, elder abuse, sexual offense, possession or distribution of an illegal substance, or theft or damage of personal property are not eligible for the program.
+We can, however, assist people in finding community resources.